shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/01 Lambda/01 Lambda Overview.md

 ### Lambda Limits

 - Execution
-  - Memory allocation: 128MB to 10GB (64MB increments)
+  - Memory allocation: 128MB to 10GB (1MB increments)
   - Increasing RAM also increase the CPU and Network
-  - Max execution time: 15 minutes
+  - Max execution time: 15 minutes (default is 3 seconds)
   - Env variable size: 4 KB
-  - Disk Capacity (/temp): 512MB
+  - Disk Capacity (/tmp): 10GB
   - Concurrent execution: 1000 (can be increased)
     - When we reserve we have to consider 100 for there functions, so usable is 900
 - Deployment